brsynth/rptools/rptools/rpcompletion/README.md

 * **-pathway_id**: (string, default=rp_pathway) ID of the heterologous pathway
 * **-compartment_id**: (string, default=MNXC3 (i.e. cytoplasm)) Heterologous pathway compartment ID
 * **-species_group_id**: (string, default=central_species) ID of the central species, i.e. not cofactors, in the heterologous reactions
 * **--store-mode, -sm**: (optional, string, default: file) Store mode.
-If 'file', rpCache is supposed to be stored in files.
-Else, the rpCache is supposed to be stored in a redis database which the name is the value of this input field.
+If 'file', rrCache is supposed to be stored in files.
+Else, the rrCache is supposed to be stored in a redis database which the name is the value of this input field.
 The redis server is considered to be up and running.